wp-plugins/404-error-logger/readme.txt

 **IMPORTANT: This plugin will not work if you use a caching/performance plugin that caches 404 responses.
 Please check that this isn't the case before reporting a bug.**

-If you come across any bugs or have suggestions, please use the plugin support forums or contact me at [rayofsolaris.net](http://rayofsolaris.net).
-I can't fix it if I don't know it's broken!
+If you come across any bugs or have suggestions, please use the plugin support forums.

 == Frequently Asked Questions ==